Salus Capital complaint urges cap on credit bid for RadioShack

-SAN FRANCISCO (Reuters) - Salus Capital LLC filed an adversary complaint on Wednesday in RadioShack Corp’s Chapter 11 bankruptcy that seeks to hold credit bidding in the electronic retailer’s upcoming auction to $111 million.
+SAN FRANCISCO, March 18 (Reuters) - Salus Capital LLC filed an adversary complaint on Wednesday in RadioShack Corp’s Chapter 11 bankruptcy that seeks to hold credit bidding in the electronic retailer’s upcoming auction to $111 million.

-RadioShack won bankruptcy court approval last month to auction about 2,000 of its stores with an initial $200 million bid from Standard General hedge fund, which will keep about half of the stores open and operate them under an agreement with Sprint Corp (S.N).
+RadioShack won bankruptcy court approval last month to auction about 2,000 of its stores with an initial $200 million bid from Standard General hedge fund, which will keep about half of the stores open and operate them under an agreement with Sprint Corp.

 Credit bidding allows a creditor to use the debt it is owed as currency during a bankruptcy auction sale.
 It is unclear how much of its credit Standard General plans to use in its bid at the March 23 auction.